Govern clinical risk across private hospitals, insurers, and the NHS

 Explore all Seven Flows in detail →Built for how you work

 See what happens after authorisation.
 Defend decisions with evidence.
-Intervene before losses materialise.
+Move toward value-based healthcare with outcome visibility across your network.

 - Visibility into what happens after authorisation